-Several of our directors, executive officers and employees, including employees who own greater than 5% of our outstanding Class B common stock, or entities they own or control, have made investments in certain Artisan-sponsored private funds.
-These investments support the launch of new investment strategies and products.
-Management and incentive fees are generally waived with respect to these investments.
-In the aggregate, \$69,649 of management fees and \$96,127 of incentive fees were waived during 2017 with respect to investments made by related-party investors.
+Several of our directors, executive officers and employees, including employees who own greater than 5% of our outstanding Class B common stock, or entities they own or control, have made investments in Artisan-sponsored private funds.
+These investments contributed to the initial seed capital needed to support the launch of new investment strategies and products.
+Management and incentive fees have been waived with respect to these investments.
+In the aggregate, \$245,177 of management fees and \$178,960 of incentive fees were waived during 2018 with respect to seed capital investments made by these investors.